frtz13/UPSPlus_mqtt/README.md

   etc. for the other files.

-- create a folder ~/logs
+- Create a folder ~/logs

-- configure your options in fanShutDownUps.ini (please see below for details)
+- Configure your options in fanShutDownUps.ini (please see below for details)

-- once ready, install to crontab:
+- When ready, install to crontab:
   `crontab -e`
   then add the line: